sp8cky/Password-Manager/README.md

 - Entry options: Add/delete one/delete all/view entries (website, username, password)
 - Generate a pseudogenerated password
 - En- and decrypt all passwords with fernet
+- En- and decrypt your files with master password
+- Hashing with bcrypt

 ### Project status
 - Still in progress

 ### Future implementations
-- master passwords
-- hashing
 - salting

 ## Installation